 Once the eggs are ready to flip, hold your lid or plate in your other hand.
 You are going to use this as an intermediary surface; you will flip your tortilla onto the lid, face-down, so that the uncooked side touches the lid.
 Then, after adding a tiny bit more olive oil to the hot pan (unless you have a lot of excess olive oil in the egg mixture, in which case don’t worry about it), slide the tortilla back onto the pan, again face-down, so that the undercooked side is exposed to it.
 Let it cook for a few more minutes, until the eggs are just solid on the inside.
 It can be tricky to tell at first glance whether the tortilla is done, so you may want to cut into it to make sure it’s cooked through.
 Remove from heat and let it cool a bit.

-Cut your Ciabatta in half.
-Spread a little of your olive oil onto the bread, and then add a few leaves of arugula.
+Cut the Ciabatta in half.
+Spread a little olive oil onto the bread, and then add a few leaves of arugula.
 I like to sprinkle a little more sea salt on that bread, because I love sea salt, but I leave that to your judgment.
 Cut off a hefty slice of your tortilla and slap it on the roll to complete the dish.
-You can serve this as a hot sandwich, although it’s also pretty good (possibly better IMHO?) when the tortilla has cooled to room temperature, which also makes it a little more manageable to actually eat.
+You can serve this as a hot sandwich, although it’s also pretty good (possibly better, in my humble opinion?) when the tortilla has cooled to room temperature, which also makes it a little more manageable to actually eat.